Economy of Nigeria: Economic history

 In 2005 Nigeria's inflation rate was an estimated 15.6%.
 Nigeria's goal under the National Economic Empowerment Development Strategy (NEEDS) program is to reduce inflation to the single digits.
 By 2015, Nigeria's inflation stood at 9%.
 In 2005, the federal government had expenditures of US$13.54 billion but revenues of only US$12.86 billion, resulting in a budget deficit of 5%.
-By 2012, expenditures stood at $31.61 billion, while revenues was $54.48 billion.
+By 2012, expenditures stood at $31.61 billion, while revenues were $54.48 billion.
+In 2024, the Central Bank of Nigeria (CBN) raised the Monetary Policy Rate (MPR) again, this time to 18.5%, the 6th consecutive increase since September 2022.

 Agriculture

 The agricultural sector suffers from extremely low productivity, reflecting reliance on antiquated methods.
 Agriculture has failed to keep pace with Nigeria's rapid population growth, so the country, which once exported food, now imports a significant amount of food to sustain itself.
 However, efforts are being made towards making the country food sufficient again.
 Africa's most populous country has failed to grow more food for its fast-rising population who must be fed with staples ranging from rice, beans, maize etc.